kontenbase/kontenbase-docs/docs/auth/login.md

 :::info

-- (Javascript only) Using this method in browser will also save the returned token in `localStorage`.
+Using this method in browser will also save the returned token in `localStorage`.

 :::